New Jersey Workers' Compensation Attorneys

 Can I Sue a Third Party for My Workplace Injury?

-In New Jersey, injured workers are allowed to proceed with both a workers’ compensation case in the workers’ compensation division and a third-party case in the civil division.
-Our attorneys at Levinson Axelrod, P.A. can help you determine if you qualify for a third-party case, as we have experience pursuing workers’ comp claims and civil lawsuits.
+The NJ workers' comp attorneys at Levinson Axelrod, P.A. can help you determine if you qualify for a third-party case, as we have experience pursuing workers’ comp claims and civil lawsuits.